 Our children need to think about links between words that they know, not learn words in isolation.
 Their spelling knowledge needs to be grounded in phonics using the skills learned so well in KS1.
 Using and adapting Jane Considine’s system, Y6 conducted a Randomised Controlled Trial based on the question ‘Can the explicit teaching of spelling, using phonics strategies adapted from Jane Considine’s research, improve overall spelling scores?’
 Quantitative and qualitative data was overwhelmingly positive so the system is now used across the school.
 Some elements can be seen in KS1 and the 5-day system for KS2 is shown below:

 This system will be reviewed by children, staff and parents at the end of this academic year (2021-22).

 Individual needs of pupils will always be taken into account.
 Some children will require individual or small group reading with an adult to support early skills e.g. decoding, blending.
 This will enable all children at Bredbury Green to become fluent, confident readers and thus develop a love of reading.

-We have a well-stocked library at school, as well as many reading books, so children have the opportunity to access books during lessons to support learning and to borrow books to take home.
+We have a well-stocked library at school, so children have the opportunity to access books during lessons to support learning and to borrow books to take home.
+Reading books in school are organised into a progressive colour banding levelling system and in the early stages these are matched to phonics phases.
+All children are encouraged to take books home regularly and are able to change these as often as they wish.
 Book bags are provided for all children when they start school in Reception and again at the start of KS2.

+Events such as World Book Day are celebrated each year to promote reading across the school.
 Reading buddies from Upper KS2 are used to support the younger children with decoding and fluency skills.
 The older children are encouraged to communicate reading strategies to their younger peers such as finding cues and using phonic skills as well as engaging in conversation about the stories.
-We feel this is a positive learning experience for all involved.
+This is a positive learning experience for all.